Winn-Dixie and the Davis Family

 “The principal practical effect,” Thomas said in the Wall Street Journal, “is to clear all Winn-Dixie’s past mergers and acquisitions from future challenge.”

-Though slowed, they brushed their shoulders off and opened new stores.
-And since the FTC’s jurisdiction stopped at the border, W-D turned internationally for growth in 1967.
+Though slowed, the company brushed its shoulders off and opened new stores.
+Since the FTC’s jurisdiction stopped at the border, W-D turned internationally for growth in 1967.
 They purchased City Meat Market and its 11 stores in The Bahamas from owner Sir Stafford Sands.

-In 1976 the FCC’s ten-year ban finally expired.
-By then, they had adjusted to slower organic growth; however, the opportunistic acquisitions resumed when the right deal came along.
+The FCC’s ten-year ban finally expired in 1976.
+By then, they had adjusted to slower organic growth; however, opportunistic acquisitions resumed when the right deal came along.

 One such opportunity was expanding into Texas, Oklahoma, and New Mexico.
 Almost immediately upon the moratorium’s expiration, Winn-Dixie purchased Kimbell Incorporated, which operated 135 stores in those three states under the trade names Buddies, Foodway, and Hagee.